scevangelista/php-utils/README.md

 ## php-utils

-This project have a Classes of utilities for use in projects
+This project have Classes of utilities for use in projects

 ##
 ### How to Use :electric_plug: